-However, the PHA may not terminate or withhold the family's HCV program assistance if the only basis for noncompliance with the contract of participation is noncompliance with the lease or failure to become independent from welfare assistance.
+- Withhold supportive services - Terminate the family's participation in the FSS program - In an HCV FSS program, terminate or withhold the family's HCV program assistance independent from welfare assistance.
 Still, failure to become independent from welfare assistance because of failure of the head of household to meet the employment obligation specified in the contract, or failure of the FSS family to meet any other obligation under the contract of participation (except the interim goal concerning welfare assistance) is grounds for the PHA to terminate or withhold HCV program assistance [24 CFR §984.303(b)(5)].
 PHA policy regarding termination of HCV program assistance due to failure to comply with the requirements of the COP without good cause is found in Section 5-II.G. of this action plan.